tammyhartline/tammyhartline.github.io/layouts/original-artifact-functionality.md

 ## Course: SNHU CS-340 Client/Server Developement

 *Note: I chose the same artifact for all three of proficiencies, Software Design & Engineering, Algorithms & Data Structures, and Databases.
-I explain the functionality of that artifact below.*
+I will explain the functionality of that artifact below.*

 ---

-Originally my project consisted of python, Jupyter Notebook, MongoDB, and mongosh that were leveraged to create a dash application that could be launched on the local virtual desktop environment.
-The environment previously was fully setup, and consisted of all the dependencies, utilities, and step by step instructions on building the application.
+Originally my project consisted of Python, Jupyter Notebook, MongoDB, and Mongosh which were leveraged to create a dash application that could be launched on the local virtual desktop environment.
+The previous codebase environment was fully set and consisted of all the dependencies, utilities, and step-by-step instructions for building the application.

 ---

 ##### ~ ~ ~ Algorithms & Data Structures ~ ~ ~ Databases ~ ~ ~
-**Python-** Python was used for the CRUD methods that setup the ability to interact with the database records from the database application and were a critical part of the Algorithms & Data-Structures, as I was able to write simple queries, create, read, update, and delete data records, therefore altering it's structure.
+**Python-** Python was used for the CRUD methods that set the ability to interact with the database records from the database application and were a critical part of the Algorithms & Data-Structures, as I was able to write simple queries, create, read, update, and delete data records, therefore altering its structure.

 ```python
 from pymongo import MongoClient